rotki/rotki/docs/usage_guide.rst

 Overview
 ===========

-Rotki provides an overview of your assets in the different Defi protocols.
+rotki provides an overview of your assets in the different Defi protocols.

 .. image:: images/defi_overview.png
    :alt: Defi Overview